eclipse-archived/ceylon-ide-eclipse/README.md

 		- In the `ceylon-dist` directory run : `ant clean publish-all ide-quick`
 		- This should have produced an eclipse update site available at the following path :
         	`.../ceylon-dist/osgi/build/dist`
-		- Add this folder as a local update site in your Eclipse _Available Software Sites_ list.
-		- From this new update site, install _*only*_ the `Ceylon Distribution Binary Dependencies Feature` available under the `Ceylon Distribution - Only Binary Dependencies` category.
-		This provides (as OSGI bundles) only the external archives required by the various siblings projects of the local ceylon dist (jboss modules, etc ...).

 	- build the Ceylon SDK :
 		- In the `ceylon-sdk` directory run : `ant clean publish ide-quick`